 Mountain hemlock near Leland Lakes in Desolation Wilderness

-Mountain hemlock is a beautiful tree which grows on granite to above 11,000 feet in the Sierra and down to sea level in Alaska.
+MOUNTAIN HEMLOCK is a beautiful tree which frequently grows on granite to above 11,000 feet in the Sierra and down to sea level in Alaska.
 It also grows in the Rockies in Idaho and Montana.
 Mountain hemlock prefers north-facing, moist, cool conditions, and can be found with western white pine, lodgepole pine, whitebark pine, or red fir, and sometimes forms in clusters produced by heavy snowpack.
-Mountain hemlock can grow to 150 feet and 5 feet DBH, and can live for 800 years.
+Mountain hemlock can grow to 150 feet and 5 feet diameter, and can live for 800 years.

 The top and branch tips nod gracefully, the seed cones are about 2 to 3 inches long.
 Cones are clustered at top of tree.
 Both new cones and previous year’s opened cones may be on tree at